 The renovation and expansion of Ashlawn Elementary School identified several enhancements needed in the walk-zone of the school, including the need for a safe, accessible route to connect students from the portions of the Bluemont neighborhood south of Wilson Boulevard to the school.

-The initial configuration identified for this project would have paved an existing gravel service road through Bluemont Park, but it was revised to connect instead to Wilson Boulevard.
+The initial configuration identified for this project would have paved an existing gravel service road through Bluemont Park, but the project scope was revised to instead connect to Wilson Boulevard.
 This change in scope was due to changes in state environmental legislation discouraging increases in impervious surfacing, and to connect to existing transit service routes.
 The route will connect the existing pedestrian infrastructure within the south portion of Bluemont neighborhood for the benefit of all pedestrians.

 This project was first identified through the process of expanding and renovating Ashlawn Elementary School, completed in 2015.
 The highest level of engagement planned for the project will be at the “Communicate and Consult” level in the early stages, and “Communicate” once the concept design has been identified.